thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ## Introduction

 Welcome to *the BigFile*!
 We speak of "the" BigFile, because although under the hood a large number of physical computers are working together in a blockchain protocol, in the end we have the appearance of a single, shared, secure and world-wide accessible computer.
-Developers who want to build decentralized applications (or *dapps* for short) that run on the Internet Computer blockchain and end-users who want to use those dapps need to know very little, if anything, about the underlying protocol.
-However, knowing some details about the interfaces that the Internet Computer exposes can allow interested developers and architects to take fuller advantages of the unique features that the Internet Computer provides.
+Developers who want to build decentralized applications (or *dapps* for short) that run on the BigFile blockchain and end-users who want to use those dapps need to know very little, if anything, about the underlying protocol.
+However, knowing some details about the interfaces that the BigFile exposes can allow interested developers and architects to take fuller advantages of the unique features that the BigFile provides.

 ### Target audience

-This document describes this *external* view of the Internet Computer, i.e. the low-level interfaces it provides to dapp developers and users, and what will happen when they use these interfaces.
+This document describes this *external* view of the BigFile, i.e. the low-level interfaces it provides to dapp developers and users, and what will happen when they use these interfaces.

 :::note

-While this document describes the external interface and behavior of the Internet Computer, it is not intended as end-user or end-developer documentation.
-Most developers will interact with the Internet Computer through additional tooling like the SDK, Canister Development Kits and Motoko.
-Please see the [developer docs](https://internetcomputer.org/docs/current/home) for suitable documentation.
+While this document describes the external interface and behavior of the BigFile, it is not intended as end-user or end-developer documentation.
+Most developers will interact with the BigFile through additional tooling like the SDK, Canister Development Kits and Motoko.
+Please see the [developer docs](https://thebigfile.com/docs/current/home) for suitable documentation.

 :::